Diversity Scholarship Program

 Questions?
 Please contact the Diversity Scholarship Program at email@example.com.

 Jaime Geronimo Vela (DSP 2010) of the Lipan Apache Tribe is a Ph.D.
 Economic Development candidate at New Mexico State University.
-His research and career aspirations will focus on preserving Native American culture and its history.
+His research and career aspirations focus on preserving Native American culture and its history.
+Watch a video of Jaime's latest project.
 Learn more »

 - Jonas Landes, 2009